re-rxjs/react-rxjs.org/docs/api/utils/mergeWithKey.md

 #### Returns

 `Observable<OT[keyof O]>`: An observable that emits a flux-like object that contains 2 properties:
-- `key`: they key of the stream that has emitted.
+- `type`: the key of the stream that has emitted.
 - `payload`: the emitted value.

 ### Example